A Complete Guide to Fine Tuning Large Language Models

 7. Use a learning rate schedule

-Fine tuning a large language model can be a time-consuming process, and using a learning rate schedule can help speed up convergence.
+Fine tuning llms can be a time-consuming process, and using a learning rate schedule can help speed up convergence.
 A learning rate schedule adjusts the learning rate during training, allowing the model to learn quickly at the start of training and then gradually slowing down as it gets closer to convergence.

 8. Regularize your model